barsoom/review/README.md

   - [ ] Add github hook for comments
   - [ ] Maybe: Do performance optimizations if it's slow in any way.
 * [ ] Add any missing behavior from the angular code
-* [x] Send entire state when you re-connect, [like the welcome hook](https://gist.github.com/joakimk/7b9ed5138c48594f0cdecfe95cb6c41e), show that this works as it's kind of a killer feature for this version
-  - [x] Send limited data on page load

 ## More reliable state sync